turbo/js/README.md

 turbo.js is a small library that makes it easier to perform complex calculations that can be done in parallel.
 The actual calculation performed (the *kernel* executed) uses the GPU for execution.
 This enables you to work on an array of values all at once.

 turbo.js is compatible with all browsers (even IE when not using ES6 template strings) and most desktop and mobile GPUs.

-For a live demo and short intro, please visit [turbo.github.io](http://turbo.github.io).
+**For a live demo and short intro, please visit [turbo.github.io](http://turbo.github.io).**

 ### Example 1

-For this example, which can also be found at the beforementioned website, we are going to perform a simple calculation on a big-ish array of values.
+For this example, which can also be found at the aforementioned website, we are going to perform a simple calculation on a big-ish array of values.

 turbo.js only has two functions that can be called by your code.
 Both are contained within the `turbojs` object.
 If this object is not initialized, something went wrong.
 So the first step is to check for turbo.js support.
 You can optionally check for exceptions thrown by turbo.js, which will provide further details on the error.